cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 As you can see, we use `sV` for our GMEM tiled copy since we preserve the row-major shape.
 Only when we copy from SMEM->registers do we transpose the SMEM view for `LDSM_T`.

 ### V-Fragment Shape: The Worst Line in the Source Code

+> **Tip**: I recommend skipping this section if you're trying to implement a working FA2 first.
+Come back when you have nothing left to lose.

 Oh man, time to deal with the most frustrating line in the entire repo.
 Frustrating because it's so simply declared, not explained, leads you down multiple rabbit holes, only to realize it literally does nothing at all.
 I lost my sanity over this, and I'm convinced that the authors of FA2 did not fully understand this line, either.
 Fortunately, my despair is now your enlightenment.
 Allow me to show you the way.

 If you look at the FA2 source code, you'll actually see that it defines one last V SMEM view: